-Any application that fails to satisfy the deadline requirements referenced in Section IV.3 will be considered non-responsive and will not be considered for funding under this announcement.
+Any application that fails to satisfy the deadline requirements referenced in Section IV.4 will be considered non-responsive and will not be considered for funding under this announcement.

-NOTE: Multiple applications from an organization are not allowable.
+Multiple Applications: Multiple applications from an organization are not allowable.

-If for any reason (including submitting to the wrong funding opportunity number or making corrections/updates), an application is submitted more than once prior to the application due date, HRSA will only accept the applicant's last validated electronic submission, under the correct funding opportunity number, prior to the Grants.gov application due date as the final and only acceptable application.
+If for any reason (including submitting to the wrong funding opportunity number or making corrections/updates), an application is submitted more than once prior to the application due date, HRSA will only accept your last validated electronic submission, under the correct funding opportunity number, prior to the Grants.gov application due date as the final and only acceptable application.

-Applicants are reminded that failure to include all required documents as part of the application may result in an application being considered incomplete or non-responsive.
+Failure to include all required documents as part of the application will result in an application being considered incomplete or non-responsive.
+Applications received without the appropriate tables will be deemed non-responsive to the NOFO and will not be considered for funding under this announcement.

-Hospitals that are newly qualified to receive CHGME funds as "newly qualified hospitals" under the Children's Hospital GME Support Reauthorization Act of 2013, and that do not already have a CMS cap established and are not able to apply for a CMS cap as a new residency training program, will have a "CHGME cap" established.
-The "CHGME cap" will be established using the number of FTEs trained during the most recent Medicare cost report period completed on or before April 7, 2014, the date of enactment of the Children's Hospital GME Support Reauthorization Act of 2013, as verified by the CHGME auditors during the FY2016 audit process.
+Hospitals that are newly qualified to receive CHGME funds as "Newly Qualified Hospitals" under the Children's Hospital GME Support Reauthorization Act of 2013, as of April 7, 2014, and that do not already have a CMS cap established and are not able to apply for a CMS cap as a new residency training program, will have a "CHGME cap" established.
+The "CHGME cap" will be established using the number of FTEs trained during the most recent Medicare cost report period completed on or before April 7, 2014.
 This value will be entered on sections 4, 5, and 6, of the HRSA 99-1, on lines 4.06, 5.06, and 6.06 as applicable.
+The "CHGME cap" reported by newly qualified hospitals will be verified by the CHGME auditors during the FY 2018 audit process.